 With all that being said, let's make vegan carrot cake cupcakes!

 Vegan Carrot Cake Cupcakes

-- 1 flax egg 1 tbsp ground flax & 3 tbsp water
+- 1 flax egg 1 tablespoon ground flax & 3 tablespoon water

 - 1 cup sugar